 With a background in public space art management, and cultural economics they worked in the cultural field as a public programmer, exhibition producer and fundraiser.
 In 2017 they moved to Amsterdam to become the assistant of the artist masharu, and developed their own practice.
 Between 2022 and 2024 they studied at the Sandberg Instituut in the program re:master opera, exploring experimental forms for music-driven theater.

-SasaHara's work looks at fantasy storytelling as a tool to document the queer experience.
-A large part of their approach is informed by the critical fabulation theory of Sadiya Hartman, with a focus on the gaps of the archived history of queer voices.
-Looking at the impact of myths, folklores and legends on the contemporary imaginary landscapes, SasaHara creates poetic fables centring queer emotions in a process of archiving the unheard.
+SasaHara’s work looks at mythological storytelling as a tool to document queer experiences.
+A large part of their approach is informed by the critical fabulation theory of Sadiya Hartman, with a focus on the gaps of the archived history of queer life.
+Looking at the impact of myths, folklores and legends on the contemporary imaginary landscapes, SasaHara creates poetic fables centring queer emotions in a process of unearthing and archiving the unheard.

-Their current research focuses on the act of choiring as a spiritual practice for queer people to connect together in the present as well as to their ancestors and futurities - largely inspired by the Deep Listening practice of Pauline Oliveros.
-The work that sprouts from this research brings together the writing of a mythology, algorithmical music composition, interactive sound sculptures, the archiving of queer voices, and a general reflection on non-linear chronologies, and the queering of perspective of time.
+Their current research focuses on choiring as a somatic practice for queer folks to foster collective belonging as well as relating to their lineages - deeply inspired by the Deep Listening practice of Pauline Oliveros.
+The work that sprouts from this research brings together mythmaking, algorithmical music composition, interactive sound sculptures, an archive of voices, and reflections on non-linear chronologies.